panoply/spx/docs/src/views/docs/usage/typescript.md

 }
 ```

+# Type Constructors

 Type constructors can also accept inferred types, and the provision will behave in accordance with the definition passed.
 Applying _typed_ (Type) constructors is highly desirable when using `Object` or `Array` constructors in component state.
-Additionally, SPX extends support to literal unions for `String` type constructors which will resolve to `Record<T>` ensuring that known types of the
-string are shown as completions while unknown strings being error tolerant.
+Additionally, SPX extends support to literal unions for `String` type constructors which will resolve to `Record<T>` ensuring that known types of the string are shown as completions while unknown strings being error tolerant.

 <!-- prettier-ignore -->
 ```ts